stefantalpalaru/golib/README.md

 ##requirements

-- GCC with Go support (tested with gcc-4.9.2)
+- GCC with Go support (tested with gcc-4.9.2).
+You can build and use the library with Clang but you still need libgo from GCC.

 ##inspiration